GrammAcc/linearmoney/documentation/md/linear_money_model.md

-For #2, we have to satisfy #1 since we can't exchange an object or token for something else unless we can value the other object in terms of a certain number of countable units of our monetary object, but we also need to somehow show that a monetary object is convertible to some other object at a specified rate in order to mathematically represent this property of money, so in order for our model to support #2, it needs to support conversion of currencies with foreign exchange rates between them or some other mathematical operation that corresponds to the exchange of a monetary object for some other object.
+For #2, we have to satisfy #1 since we can't exchange an object or token for something else unless we can value the other object in terms of a certain number of countable units of our monetary object, but we also need to somehow show that a monetary object is convertible to other arbitrary objects at a specified rate in order to mathematically represent this property of money, so in order for our model to support #2, it needs to support conversion of currencies with foreign exchange rates between them or some other mathematical operation that corresponds to the exchange of a monetary object for some other object.

-For #3, we mostly just need to support #2 since the property of a *store of value* essentially just means that we can still use the object as a *medium of exchange* at some point in the future, but this is subtly difficult as it requires us to include some means of calculating the temporal nature of money in our model, otherwise we can't really prove that a *medium of exchange* used today is still a *medium of exchange* tomorrow.
+For #3, we need to support #2 since the property of a *store of value* simply means that we can still use the object as a *medium of exchange* at some point in the future, but this is subtly difficult as it requires us to include some means of calculating the temporal nature of money in our model, otherwise we can't really prove that a *medium of exchange* used today is still a *medium of exchange* tomorrow.

-With this in mind, we need to ensure that our mathematical object has some way to ensure these three properties are not lost when we perform calculations on monetary amounts, but we don't necessarily need to satisfy all three properties with a single mathematical *object*, and we can use functions and higher level mathematical constructs in our model in order to satisfy all three properties for the model as a whole.
+With this in mind, we need to ensure that our mathematical object has some way to ensure that these three properties are not lost when we perform calculations on monetary amounts, but we don't necessarily need to satisfy all three properties with a single mathematical object.
+We can use functions and higher level mathematical constructs in our model in order to satisfy all three properties for the model as a whole.

 ---